tidbyt/tidbyt.dev/docs/02_build/15_crypto_tracker.md

 Finally, let's make sure we're not spamming CoinDesk with more requests than what's absolutely necessary.
-The simplest way to do this is to rely on the HTTP module's built-in cache functionality by adding `ttl_seconds` to the `http.get()` call.
+The simplest way to do this is to rely on the HTTP module's built-in cache functionality, by adding `ttl_seconds` to the `http.get()` call.
 This instructs the module to cache the response for a given period of time.